Murder of Wayne Whelan: Partnership with other criminals

 Whelan began working with two other figures - David "Chen" Lynch and Mark Desmond.

 Desmond, known as "Guinea Pig," was a suspect in two murders and was believed to be a paedophile who raped a 15-year-old boy.
 Whelan testified in his defence when Desmond was charged with four offences of unlawful possession of firearms with intent to endanger life.
 His testimony changed peoples' attitudes towards him.

 Both Whelan and Lynch were targeted by the Criminal Assets Bureau and chose to settle rather than contest the cases.

 On 2 December 2016 Mark Desmond went to Griffeen Valley Park to meet someone.
 He brought a gun with him but hid it in the bushes, so he was unarmed when he was shot six times.
 He died at the scene.
 Whelan was arrested and questioned about the murder but Gardaí could never collect enough evidence and neither he nor Lynch were charged.

 Lynch was shot dead on 1 March 2019 on the front garden of his house in Foxdene Avenue in Clondalkin.
-Whelan was a suspect in thie murder also.
+Whelan was a suspect in this murder also.
 Gardaí also formally warned him his life was in danger.

 During this time Whelan's own drug used increased, and the market in the greater Clondalkin area had been taken over by the Kinahan gang.